Cleveland-Cliffs

-Cleveland-Cliffs Inc., formerly Cliffs Natural Resources, is a Cleveland, Ohio-based company that specializes in the mining, beneficiation, and pelletizing of iron ore, as well as steelmaking, including stamping and tooling.
+Cleveland-Cliffs Inc. (CCI, formerly Cliffs Natural Resources), based in Cleveland, Ohio, specializes in the mining, beneficiation, and pelletizing of iron ore, as well as steelmaking, including stamping and tooling.
+The company is ranked 22nd on the list of steel producers and is the second-largest steel producer in the United States after Nucor.
 It is the largest flat-rolled steel producer in North America.
+The company is ranked 221st on the Fortune 500 and 1511th on the Forbes Global 2000.

 Operations

+The company operates four divisions: Steelmaking, Tubular, Tooling and Stamping, and European Operations.

+It operates eight blast furnaces and five EAFs and finishing facilities in Kentucky, Indiana, Illinois, Ohio, Michigan, Pennsylvania, West Virginia, North Carolina, and Ontario.
+It has annual production capacity of approximately 23 million net tons of raw steel.

 Cleveland-Cliffs manages and operates four iron ore mines in Minnesota and two mines in Michigan, one of which, the Empire Mine, has been indefinitely idled.
-These mines produce various grades of iron ore pellets, including standard and fluxed, for use in blast furnaces as part of the steelmaking process as well as Direct Reduced (DR) grade pellets for use in Direct Reduced Iron (DRI) applications.
+These mines produce various grades of iron ore pellets, including standard and fluxed, for use in blast furnaces as part of the steelmaking process as well as direct reduced (DR) grade pellets for use in direct reduced iron (DRI) applications.
 Since the mines are located near the Great Lakes, the majority of the pellets are transported by rail to loading ports for shipments via vessel to steelmakers in North America.
-During 2020, 2019 and 2018, the company sold 12 million, 19 million and 21 million long tons of iron ore product, respectively, to third parties.

-The company operates a Hot-Briquetted Iron (HBI) facility in Toledo, Ohio.
+The company operates a hot-briquetted iron (HBI) facility in Toledo, Ohio.
 HBI is a form of DRI that can be used as an alternative to scrap iron.
 When used as a feedstock, HBI can enable an electric arc furnace to produce more valuable grades of steel.